 Those are the basic features of this action, so now let's dive into some of the more advanced features you can find by clicking the Advanced tab.

-(OPTIONAL) Custom SMTP Server, User and Password: To send items through your own email server instead of using SurveyGizmo (very useful in managed IT environments where outside emails have a tendency to go directly to Spam), you will need to get this information from your IT department.
+(OPTIONAL) Custom SMTP Server, User, and Password: To send items through your own email server instead of using SurveyGizmo (very useful in managed IT environments where outside emails have a tendency to go directly to Spam), you will need to get this information from your IT department.
 Your SMTP server address will look similar to your website URL for example, SurveyGizmo's SMTP address is smtp.sgizmo.com.
-NOTE: This feature does not work with Gmail because they use a secure SMTP connection which we do not support.

 Include Link To Uploaded Files: If you have used a File Upload question in your survey, this option lets you include a link to download all the files uploaded to the survey.